BetonQuest/BetonQuest/docs/Tutorials/Basics/Conversations.md

               - :material-file: jack.yml

-This means that QuestPackages must contain a folder called tutorialQuest.
-This folder contains a file named package.yml and another directory called conversations.
-The conversations directory must contain another file named jack.yml.
+This means that the _QuestPackages_ folder must contain a folder called _tutorialQuest_.
+This folder contains a file named _package.yml_ and another directory called _conversations_.
+The _conversations_ directory must contain another file named _jack.yml_.

-Now that we have the folder and file structure we can move on to create our first conversation.
+Now that we have the folder and file structure we can create our first conversation.
-First we need to create the `npcs` section in the `package.yml` so that the quest package knows which Citizens NPC we want to talk with.
-This links the NPC with the given ID to the conversation with the given ID.
+First we need to create the `npcs` section in the _package.yml_ so that the plugin knows which Citizens NPC we want to talk with.
 This is how it works:

 ``` YAML title="package.yml" linenums="1"
 npcs:
   '1': Jack
 ```
+This links the NPC with the given ID to the conversation with the given ID.
 Save the file after editing.

-??? info "How to find out the Citizens NPC ID"
+??? info "How to find the Citizens NPC ID"

     1. Stay close to the NPC you want to select
     2. Type the command `/npc select` to select the nearby NPC